codewars/docs/content/curating/guidelines/translation.md

 - **The translation must be reviewed before it's approved.** If the reviewer is not familiar with the language of the translation, they should ask other users for help.
 - **The review should be as complete as possible,** including all applicable steps mentioned in [Curating a Translation HOWTO][howto-review-translation]
-- **Conformity to [translation authoring guidelines][guidelines-authoring-translation] should be verified.** All applicable guideliness should be followed by the translator.
+- **Conformity to [translation authoring guidelines][guidelines-authoring-translation] should be verified.** All applicable guidelines should be followed by the translator.
 - Reviewers and users other than the original translator are allowed to **fix issues in pending translations.**